brianhie/secure-dti/README.md

 Once all of the data is downloaded and the code is built, the file `main.sh` documents the entire work flow.

-### Run a small demo

-Before running on a large data set with more than a million interactions, **we'd encourage you to [check out our demo](docs/demo.md)** where we walk through the pipeline step-by-step.

 ## Setup

 ### Dependencies